 It is a strange problem to have a car that won't turn off when you remove the key from the ignition or press the Engine Stop button.

 Your engine will continue to run even when you remove the key from the ignition because the fuel pump is not shutting off.
 This problem is typically caused by a faulty fuel pump relay or a defective ignition switch.

-In this article, we take a look at why your engine won't turn off when removing the key and what you can do to stop the engine.
+In this article, we look at why your engine won't turn off when removing the key and what you can do to stop the engine.

 - The car won't turn off when removing the key.

 - The key out of the ignition car still runs.

 - The car keeps running after the ignition is turned off.

 - The engine will not stop when you press the Engine Stop button.